MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-offline.md

 Next, unpack the distributions for prerequisites, MRO, and MRS.

-1. Log in as root or a user with sudo privileges.
+1. Log in as root or a user with super user privileges (`sudo su`).

 2. Switch to the **/tmp** directory (assuming it's the download location).